 Tai Chi Chuan has been practiced in China for centuries as a martial art for self-defense and as a Qigong exercise for the internal health benefits.
 It began with the Thirteen Postures and Master Chen Wangting created the first complete style (known as Chen Style).
 Master Yang Lu Chan modified the postures and removed the hard movements to create Yang Style Tai Chi Chuan "old frame".
 These changes made the Yang style easier to learn and more gentle on the body.
 Master Yang Chenfu, grandson of Yang Lu Chan modified the form to the "large frame" (size of movements) that is taught and practiced throughout world.
 It is said "Tai Chi is like the ocean soft and gentle but with great power".

 Tai Chi is a great exercise for people with health problems and limited mobility.
-In 2002 Pete’s health started to deteriorate due to Ankylosing Spondylitis (over active immune system with pain in every joint), Degenerative Disc Decease (causing frequent pinching of nerves and migraines), Muscle Cramping, Chronic Fatigue, and Asthma.
+In 2002 Pete’s health started to deteriorate due to Ankylosing Spondylitis (over active immune system with Chronic Pain in every joint), Degenerative Disc Disease with many Bulging Discs (causing frequent pinching of nerves and migraines), Osteophytic Spurring, Muscle Cramping, Chronic Fatigue, and Asthma.
 Practicing Tai Chi Chuan (TaijiQuan) has been helping Pete keep flexible, active, and mentally strong.
+After years of physical therapy Pete and his Doctors felt it was best for him to do Tai Chi and Qigong as his daily physical therapy.
 Tai Chi helps people with other disabilities with sensitive joints or other movement restrictions because it is a “no-impact” type of exercise.
 Tai Chi is known for reducing stress, increasing blood flow, and body awareness, as well as obtaining better balance and stability.
 Tai Chi is practiced as a continuous series of slow movements.
 Tai Chi requires the use of the entire body and is considered a form of moving meditation.
 Studies are showing people with Cancer are having good results from practicing Tai Chi.

 Tai Chi is great for Self-defense for many reasons: